akamai/cl-http2-protocol/README.md

 (load "cl-http2-protocol/cl-http2-protocol.asd")
 (require :cl-http2-protocol)
 (in-package :http2-example)
-(example-server :secure t :port 8080)
+(example-server)
 EOF
 #
-# ...now you have an HTTP/2 server on port 8080
+# ...now you have an HTTP/2 server, secured with TLS, on port 8080
 # (note the server is ONLY HTTP/2; there is no HTTP/1.1 fallback)
+# (note that port 8080 is chosen only to allow a non-root user to
+# run the Lisp image and launch the server)
 #
-# ...to stop the server, ctrl+c followed by ABORT at the handler
+# ...to stop the server, CTRL+C followed by ABORT at the handler
 #
 # ...if you prefer to have less output and keep exceptions from
 # stopping the program, break the server, set these globals and rerun
 # the server:
+(setf *verbose-mode* nil)
 (setf *debug-mode* nil)
 (setf *dump-bytes* nil)
-(example-server :secure t :port 8080)
+(example-server)
 #
-# ...if you ran screen, press ctrl-a ctrl-c, else open a new terminal
+# ...if you ran screen, press CTRL-A CTRL-C, else open a new terminal
 # to the server in order to run the example client
 #
 # ...run a client: